OBS: This gives only a brief introduction to the access system. Locks and permissions are fully detailed here.

 @pycommand that allows the execution of arbitrary Python code on the command line.

-- Wizards can do everything except affecting the server functions themselves.
-So a wizard couldn’t reload or shutdown the server for example.
+- Admins can do everything except affecting the server functions themselves.
+So an Admin couldn’t reload or shutdown the server for example.
 They also cannot execute arbitrary Python code on the console or import files from the hard drive.